nhsconnect/integration-adaptors-docs/MHS/README.md

 This [Link](https://github.com/nhsconnect/integration-adaptors/blob/develop/documentation/MHSLogicalArchitecture.pdf) provides a view of the services and Python modules which make up the MHS Adaptor based on the AWS Architecture Exemplar.

 The Integration-Adaptors MHS [Github repo](https://github.com/nhsconnect/integration-adaptors/tree/develop/mhs) has significant details about this Adaptor including API Documentation, example Postman collection requests, AWS and Azure Deployment Exemplars and Terraform resources that you may find useful.

+## MHS Workflows
+The MHS adaptor supports a number of different message patterns.
+The following sequence diagrams show the workflow of each pattern at a high level.

 ## MHS Services and how to Deploy them